jdickson1992/predicting_dementia_kdb/README.md

 A container should have also been created that houses a web application.

-It should be accessible via the browser going to http://localhost:8080.
+It should be accessible via a browser by going to the address: http://localhost:8080.

 The *placeholder* connection field should already have the correct connection details to the Jupyter notebook.
 Just click **connect**.